BorisPerc/MediaApps/README.md

 quit

-Now edit database.php and input your data generated for Audio Server and open VHost URL:
+Now edit database.php and input your data generated for Audio Server SQL DATABASE + SQL USER + PASSWORD and open VHost for example your URL:

 http://www.mydomain.com/

+if auto install do not start try:

 http://www.mydomain.com/setup.php

-And login no password localplayer
+After setup login no password localplayer - Change password for login in options.

 # 1.2.
 Ampache Compact editon for php7.4 Media Server